Comparing air conditioning quotes can be difficult due to the different brands and units.

 Ensure that all the rubbish, all the drilling dust, and everything involved in the works is swept up and going with them.
 So maybe ask: If you install my aircon system after you leave, I want the place to look like before you arrive.

 No packaging left behind, no drill dust, and pieces of electrical wiring.
 Is this how you understand it too?
-Make sure you get a YES from the winning air conditioning quote company.
-Too often, after a tradesperson’s job, the owner finds themself sweeping, vacuuming, and disposing of the packaging and other building waste.
-Make sure you do not get caught.
+Make sure you get a YES from the winning air conditioner quote company.

 The two most important questions regarding the warranty are: What type of warranty do you get, and how long does it last?